 Getting paid on a commercial construction job is not always a sure thing.
-Unfortunately, contractors, subcontractors, and materials suppliers often spend countless hours chasing payment for work completed or supplied on a job.
+Unfortunately, contractors, subcontractors, materials suppliers, and licensed design professionals often spend countless hours chasing payment for work completed or supplied on a job.
 However, under Texas construction laws, there is a way to protect your payment rights.
 Meet the mechanics lien (also known as a construction lien).

 How does a Mechanics Lien help me?